Pradyumna1312/FPGA_Workshop_VSD/README.md

 now enter: sudo adduser $USER dialout `

 ## Implementing Counter Design
-Tje counter designed for this demo is a simple 8-bit Counter
+The counter designed for this demo is a simple 8-bit Up-Counter.

+The design of the counter is as shown.

 # Introduction to VTR Flow and VPR Flow

 ## Installation of VTR
 ## Installation of VPR